vrienstudios/anime-dl/README.md

 [![https://cdn.discordapp.com/attachments/904850064768389140/956274737905012837/Screenshot_20220323_152436.png](https://cdn.discordapp.com/attachments/904850064768389140/956274737905012837/Screenshot_20220323_152436.png)

 The UI in the C# version is a complete WIP, as you can see.
 However, we hope to have a fully functional UI by 1st of August, 2022

+##### C# Status - 27/3/22

+Updates to anime-dl, C#, will be extremely slow for the coming months, since I can only find time to work on it on the weekends currently.